Frequently Asked Questions

 Do you provide mental health diagnoses?

-Yes and no. We are not required to assign and submit mental health diagnoses because we do not work with insurance companies.
-However, we will ask about mental health symptoms you may be experiencing, and if it is helpful, we may discuss a diagnosis in order to best support your mental health needs.
+We will ask about mental health symptoms you may be experiencing, and if it is helpful, we may discuss a diagnosis in order to best support your mental health needs.
 We are trained to do so.
 We are careful to diagnose because we are committed to de-pathologizing difficult emotions.
 For example, to feel anxiety is to be human.
 To experience heightened, debilitating anxiety would fall under the realm of diagnosis.
 If you are in need of medication management for mental health symptoms, we will share referrals with you of trusted psychiatric providers.
 If you feel like a diagnosis is important to you so that you have language and a framework for what you’re experiencing, we collaborate with clients on assessing and naming their experiences.